Quantum refrigerator embedded in spin-star environments: Scalings of temperature and refrigeration time: The Model

+{The bath Hamiltonian \(H_B^{(i)}=K E_i J_i^z\) involves only collective spin operators and is therefore symmetric under permutations of the bath spins.
+Consequently, in the collective-spin description used here, the thermal state of the \(i\)th bath is naturally written in the symmetric Dicke sector \(j_i=N_i/2\), as}

+{where $Z_{B_i}$ is the partition function of \(i\)th bath.
+Furthermore, since the total Hamiltonian of the CSQAR involves only collective spin operators of the baths, it is also symmetric under permutations of the bath spins.
+Therefore, an initial bath state in the fully symmetric Dicke sector remains in this sector throughout the evolution.
+We refer to this \(j_i=N_i/2\) sector as the symmetric subspace of bath Dicke states.}

-Initially, $(t = 0)$, the three refrigerator qubits are in thermal equilibrium with their respective environments.
-A key difference from conventional models~\cite{PhysRevLett.105.130401, Skrzypczyk_2011, PhysRevE.85.051117} is that the environments evolve over time along with the refrigerator qubits.
-As mentioned earlier, the six-body interaction also involves the states of the environments along with the system states necessitated by the symmetry~\eqref{eq:symm}.
+{Initially, $(t = 0)$, the three refrigerator qubits are in thermal equilibrium with their respective environments.
+In the CSQAR model considered here, the spin-star environments are treated as explicit dynamical quantum subsystems rather than as stationary thermal reservoirs.
+Consequently, their reduced states evolve in time together with those of the refrigerator qubits.} As mentioned earlier, the six-body interaction also involves the states of the environments along with the system states necessitated by the symmetry~\eqref{eq:symm}.
 In this case, the condition for autonomous refrigeration is $E_2 - \varepsilon_2 = E_1 - \varepsilon_1 + E_3 - \varepsilon_3$ as will be shown in the succeeding section.